MonoTech01/MonoTech01/README.md

 CCNA and CompTIA Security+ certified IT professional with hands-on experience in **networking, system administration, and cybersecurity**.
 Skilled in configuring **firewalls, wireless access points, and switches**, troubleshooting escalated IT issues, and implementing security best practices.

-Currently pursuing a **B.S. in Cybersecurity & Information Assurance**, demonstrating a strong commitment to continuous learning and professional growth.
+Currently pursuing a **B.S. in Cybersecurity**, demonstrating a strong commitment to continuous learning and professional growth.
 Passionate about **network security and optimizing system performance**.

 📌 **Core Skills**: Networking, Security, Windows/Linux Administration.